Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Results

-When broken down by outlet ideology, we find that, among left-leaning sources, the overall distribution mirrors the aggregate trend, where Sad and Angry reactions dominate, while Wow and Haha trail behind.
-In contrast, right-leaning and center-leaning outlets exhibit a shift toward amusement.
-For these outlets, the Haha reaction occurs more frequently than Wow, and in the case of right-leaning sources, it surpasses Angry.
-This inversion suggests that audiences consuming centrist or right-leaning content are more inclined to respond to others’ misfortunes with humor or irony rather than indignation.
-The pattern resonates with prior work on “emotional style” in political communication, which finds that right-leaning audiences often employ laughter to signal detachment or subtle approval when covering adversarial events~\cite{Das2023Laughing, Katja2022It, Wood2018Developing}.
-When comparing across national contexts, we find some variation in emotional expression.
-India (Panel E) stands out with the highest proportion of Haha reactions (24.8\%), indicating a distinctive tendency to respond to misfortune with humor or levity rather than anger, relative to audiences in the UK and USA.
-By contrast, audiences in the United Kingdom follow the global average pattern, dominated by Sad and Angry reactions.
-Taken together, these results suggest that emotional engagement with others’ misfortunes differs across both ideological orientation and cultural contexts.
+When broken down by ideology, left-leaning sources mirror this aggregate trend.
+Right-leaning and center-leaning outlets, however, exhibit a shift toward amusement: the Haha reaction occurs more frequently than Wow, and among right-leaning sources it surpasses Angry.
+This pattern resonates with prior work finding that right-leaning audiences often employ laughter to signal detachment or subtle approval when covering adversarial events~\cite{Das2023Laughing, Katja2022It, Wood2018Developing}.
+Cross-nationally, India stands out with the highest proportion of Haha reactions (24.8\%), indicating a distinctive tendency to respond with humor rather than anger relative to audiences in the UK and USA, where Sad and Angry reactions follow the global average pattern.